 Table 20.
-Most common vehicle-related claims by type and source combination of injuries in SpecializedFreight, ranked by intervention priority.
+Most common vehicle-related claims by type and source combination of injuries in Specialized Freight, ranked by intervention priority.

 Description PIP Rank

-Rubbed, abraded or vibration - holding steering wheel in wind gusts, equipment failure jerked arm
+Rubbed, abraded or vibration - holding steering wheel in wind gusts, equipment failure jerked arm 1

 Jack-knife or overturned, no collision 2

 Ran off the highway, no collision 3

 Jack-knife highway vehicle incident - unspecified 4

-Highway crash, unspecified 5
+Highway crash, unspecified \$

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical control by Highest count of claims = \triangle are noted with these symbols, when available. the type $ost = O$,
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.

-- Assure proper maintenance of equipment based on your use, which may be different than manufacturer intervals. - Provide regular brake maintenance. - Assure drivers aren't being pressured to drive when tired or sick. - Don't over-schedule drivers or otherwise encourage the need to rush.
+- Assure proper maintenance of equipment based on your use which may be different than manufacturer intervals. - Provide regular brake maintenance. - Assure drivers aren't being pressured to drive when tired or sick. - Don't over-schedule drivers or otherwise encourage the need to rush.